4-4-0: United States

 By 1910, the 4-4-0 was considered obsolete being replaced by Mikados, Pacifics and other larger engines, although they continued to serve to an extent into the 1950s.
 The last 4-4-0 to be built was a diminutive Baldwin product for the Ferrocarriles Unidos de Yucatán in 1945.
 Fewer than forty 4-4-0s survive in preservation in the United States, reproductions excluded.

 Between 1959 and 1989, the Crown Metal Products Company of Wyano, Pennsylvania built live steam reproductions of classic 4-4-0 designs for use by amusement parks.
 The largest of these, of which 18 were produced, ran on narrow gauge track.
 Most are patterned after 19th-century American designs, but those produced for Busch Gardens have European styling.
 Although Crown Metal Products ceased operations in 1989, many of their locomotives continue to see daily operation at parks such as Kings Island, Worlds of Fun, and the Omaha Zoo Railroad at Omaha's Henry Doorly Zoo & Aquarium.

 Operational historic locomotives

 North America

 There are a handful of full-size 4-4-0 steam locomotives built prior to 1945 that are still operating in the US and Canada.
 The following is a list of locations with at least one working example and tracks on which to run it.
+There are even quite a few replicas operating like Union Pacific No. 119.